Review Your Driving Skills

 The CarFit program was implemented in Canada in 2014.
 It’s a joint partnership between CAA and the Canadian Association of Occupational Therapists (CAOT).

 As we age, changes in vision, flexibility, strength, range of motion, height and even medication can make us less comfortable behind the wheel.
-To minimize the risk of injury and ensure proper vehicle operation, we recommend all drivers over 65 receive a CarFit assessment.
+To minimize the risk of injury and ensure proper vehicle operation, we recommend all drivers over 65 receive a CarFit education session.

 How it works